Image

 The SpyRadio transmits to a remote server which will respond with messages in morse code.
 The initial channel is called the "Novice" channel and the remote server will send individual lessons starting with AAAA and working up to full sentences.
 The SpyRadio operator responds to the lessons in morse code and the remote server will score the answer.
 When the operator reaches a score of 95% the remote server will send the next lesson.

 Plans and basic construction notes to build a SpyRadio are free to download along with the software.
-In addition the novice and koch channels are also free to use as many times as you require.
+In addition the novice and koch channels are also free to use as as many times as you require.
 The plans and construction notes will provide a competent electronics tinkerer with an enjoyable project, the components can be recycled when the SpyRadio is no longer required.

 A more detailed set of plans including links to suppliers that I have used and templates for the radio to fit into an Ikea storage box can be purchased for a nominal fee.
 The money will be used to cover the cost of the server in Amsterdam.